Your Viewers Look for Patterns

 - What look, feel, tone, personality, values, archetypes could you creatively use to influence and persuade your viewer?

 - e.g. What visual elements could you include if you wanted to appear conservative?
 Playful?
 Positive?
 Authoritative? etc

 People short-change themselves by giving little to zero thought about managing their first impressions on video.
-Just like in real life, first impressions and credibility matter.
+Just like in life, first impressions and credibility matter.
 More so than ever in the online space.

 The common error I see is thought leaders promoting their services and expertise, or giving interviews via their computer webcam or device, without thinking through their filming set-up and background setting.

-Random things that have nothing to do with the video topic appear in the background and this draw the focus and attention away from you and your message.
+Random things that have nothing to do with the video topic appear in the background.
+This draws the focus and attention away from you and your message.
 Visual distractions reduce the effectiveness of your message.